The Truth Behind Used Cars, Extended Warranties and North Carolina Lemon Law

 Third-Party Extended Warranties vs. Manufacturer Extended Warranties:

-NCCC also researched third party extended warranties versus manufacturer extended warranties and have concluded that third party warranties are generally less reliable and much harder to enforce.
+We researched third-party extended warranties versus manufacturer extended warranties and have concluded that third-party warranties are generally less reliable and much harder to enforce.
 Consumers generally have a harder time making claims with third-party warranty companies and often lose out.
 The manufacturer is also less stringent about maintenance records and will generally not give any trouble about making a warranty repair.
 Third-party companies, however, will often want every piece of documentation you have and will often deny coverage if you don't have it.

 Since most new cars these days are built to last a lot longer than their predecessors, chances are you will never need an extended warranty.
 If by some chance you do, the total cost to repair usually comes to be less than the total cost of the warranty after financing.
 You may, however, find that you wish to have an extended warranty with a first or second model year vehicle as they typically have more problems than the fifth, sixth or seventh model year.

-NCCC generally recommendeds against purchasing extended vehicle warranties in most cases, as the cost of the warranty usually exceeds the cost of most repairs.
+NCCC generally recommends against purchasing extended vehicle warranties in most cases, as the cost of the warranty usually exceeds the cost of most repairs.

-Whether you choose to buy a manufacturer's extended warranty, a third party extended warranty, or no warranty at all, never assume anything about your purchase.
+Whether you choose to buy a manufacturer's extended warranty, a third-party extended warranty, or no warranty at all, never assume anything about your purchase.
 Make certain that anything promised to you is in writing.
-Furthermore, make sure that the company will be around several years down the road when you need it.
+If something a sales person told you isn't in writing, you have no proof if you have a problem later.